foegit/sfcc-beaver/README.md

 # 🦫 SFCC Beaver

-Automate your routine tasks on SFCC projects such as:
+Swiss-knife extension for SFCC developers

+Currently supports:

-- overriding files from one cartridge to another
+- easy overriding files from one cartridge to another with
-- copying file path/require/include into clipboard
+- copying file path/require/include into clipboard so it can be quickly inserted to other file
-- searching in documentation
+- built-in documentation search.
+  - this feature temporary not available due to recent documentation portal migration, but it will be back soon.

 > **💡Compatibility**
 Beaver fully supports only SFRA projects.
 However, some of the feature are compatible with SiteGen as well.